-The Engineer's Catapult activity is not merely a way to pass time while the induction gets underway.
+The Leaning Tower of Pisa activity is not merely a way to pass time while the induction gets underway.
 This activity allows guest to put their science minds to work.
 The only way to win is to employ fundamental concepts of physics and engineering.
 Through friendly competition, guests will realize that they know more about physics than they think.
 The winning team will then be given brain-teaser puzzles as an award, so the learning never stops!